earthai-tech/watex/docs/datasets.rst

 EDI dataset
 ===============

-SEG-EDI datasets is a collection of edi-objects from :class:`~watex.edi.Edi`.
+SEG-EDI dataset is a collection of edi-objects from :class:`~watex.edi.Edi`.
 Data can be restored using the :func:`~watex.datasets.dload.load_edis`.
 Refer to the function (:func:`~watex.datasets.dload.load_edis`.) parameters explanation for further details.